The Katz-Klemm-Vafa conjecture for K3 surfaces: : Localization

 the corresponding virtual cycle vanishes, \beq{train0} [P_{1-h}(S,\beta)]^{\red}=0\,. \eeq We would like to conclude \beq{train02} [P_{1-h+k}(S,\beta)]^{\red}=0 \eeq for all $k$.

 If $k<0$, then $P_{1-h+k}(S,\beta)$ is empty, so \eqref{train02} certainly holds.
 If $k>0$, the moduli space $P_{1-h+k}(S,\beta)$ fibers over $P_{1-h}(S,\beta)$:

 where $\mathcal C\to\proj_\beta$ is the universal curve.
 By \cite{AIK} and \cite[Footnote 22]{KT1}, the projection $\pi$ is flat of relative dimension $n$.
-Therefore, the vanishing \eqref{train02} follows from \eqref{train0} and Proposition \ref{hxxh} below.{\footnote{The result was implicit in \cite{KT1} but never actually stated there, so we provide a proof.}} Since $\pi$ is flat, pull-back is well defined on algebraic cycles.
+Therefore, the vanishing \eqref{train02} follows from \eqref{train0} and Proposition \ref{hxxh} below.{\footnote{The result was implicit in \cite{KT1} but never actually stated there, so we provide a proof.
+The result holds more generally for any surface $S$ and class $\beta\in H^2(S,\Z)$ for which $H^2(L)=0$ whenever $c_1(L)=\beta$.}} Since $\pi$ is flat, pull-back is well defined on algebraic cycles.
 Also, as we have noted, $\beta$ effective implies $H^2(S,\beta)=0$.

 \begin{Proposition} For $H^2(S,\beta)=0$ and $k\geq 0$, we have

 \end{Proposition}

 \begin{proof} In \cite[Appendix A]{KT1}, the moduli space $P_{1-h+k}(S,\beta)$ is described by equations as follows.{\footnote{Since $H^1(S,\O_S)=0$ the description here is simpler.}} Let $A$ be a sufficiently ample divisor on $S$.
 The inclusion,